 Great.
 So falling back simply means it's dark at 4 p.m. and nobody’s catching more z's.

-What else do people get wrong about sleep and the end of daylight saving time?
-The experts share the biggest misunderstandings about sleep and the fall time change.
+What should people know about sleep and the end of daylight saving time?
+The experts share their biggest tips about the the fall time change.

-People feel that falling back means they’ll be gaining not losing, and so they're winning.
+People feel turning the clock back means they’ll be gaining not losing, and so they're winning.